ShareX/sharex.github.io/docs/custom-uploader.md

 ## Custom uploader syntax

-There is special syntaxes which you can use to accomplish tasks like parsing URL from JSON response.
+There is a special syntax you can use to accomplish some tasks, like parsing URL from JSON responses.

-These sytnaxes usable in this sections with few exceptions:
+This syntax is usable in the following sections, with a few exceptions:

 * Request URL
 * Argument value